The world of finance and investing can often seem confusing, cluttered and bloated with jargon. It needn’t be that way.

 At Nutmeg, we like to keep things as simple as possible.
 Investing should be interesting, engaging and easily understood.
-So we’ve put together a list of investment-related words and phrases and explained them in plain English.
+So, we’ve put together a list of investment-related words and phrases and explained them in plain English.
 We have also created a beginners guide to investing, which will help you get started.

 If there are any terms or phrases you’d like us to add to the list, tweet us @thenutmegteam.